-It’s been a while since Disney took our viewing experience to the next level with the introduction of the revolutionary new streaming service; Disney Plus.
-Since then, the service has been much-loved but has also faced its fair share of criticism.
+It’s been a while since Disney took our viewing experience to the next level by introducing the revolutionary new streaming service; Disney Plus.
+Since then, the service has been much-loved but has faced its fair share of criticism.

-Well, Disney fans can take a slight breath of relief, as an expected, but nonetheless helpful feature has now been launched.
+Disney fans can take a little breath of relief as an expected but helpful feature has now been launched.

 Save Data mode

-‘Automatic’ mode will stream in the highest quality possible, while ‘save data’ mode will result in far lower quality, but will, in turn, save the user up to 75% more data.
+‘Automatic’ mode will stream in the highest quality possible, while ‘save data’ mode will result in a far lower rate but will, in turn, save the user up to 75% more data.

 It’s worth noting that Disney Plus allows users to stream in 4K and HD quality at no additional cost, unlike its streaming service brethren Netflix.